martynakor/analysis/README.md

 # GFP Analysis

-A Python script for automated analysis of GFP delivery experiments performed on the **Incucyte live-cell imaging system**.
+A Python script for automated analysis of GFP experiments performed on the **Incucyte live-cell imaging system**.
 It takes raw export files, normalises the GFP signal to cellular confluence, and generates a publication-ready multi-panel figure together with a CSV summary.

 ---